 Last-Minute NCLEX Study Plan: 2 Weeks to Success

-I had been "studying" for months, but when I took a practice exam to see where I stood, I scored 58%.
+Two weeks before my NCLEX, I realized I was in serious trouble.
+I had been studying for months, but when I took a practice exam to see where I stood, I scored 58%.
+Not even close to passing territory.

 The Reality of Last-Minute Preparation

-Whatever the reason, if you're reading this with two weeks or less until your NCLEX, I want you to know something: it's absolutely possible to pass with strategic, focused preparation.
+Let me be honest: two weeks is not ideal preparation time for the NCLEX.
+But life happens.
+If you're reading this with two weeks or less until your NCLEX, know this: it's absolutely possible to pass with strategic, focused preparation.

 - You can't study everything.
 But you can study the right things intensively.